cabezayunke/nodejs-crud-example/README.md

 **CHANGES:**

 * Same architecture but decoupling layers even further
-    * Validation decoupled from Router (runs in business loigc layer)
+    * Validation decoupled from Router (runs in business logic layer)
     * Validation logic can be tested in isolation
     * DB Model decoupled from business logic (DAO functions now return plain objects)
     * Added DI (dependency injection)
-    * Business logic is completely decoupled now
+    * Business logic is loosely decoupled now and components should be easily replaced

 **TODO:**